codurance/site/src/_posts/2020-04-16-functional-programming-in-elixir.md

 end
 ```

 Here I have made three edits to the solution.
 Each of the functions now has a `typespec` and I have added a guard clause to `count/1`.
 Typespecs allow static checking of the code.
 It's not a required part of the language but does add value in larger projects.
-There is a tool called [dialyzer](https://hexdocs.pm/dialyzex/Mix.Tasks.Dialyzer.html) that can be used to staticly check a codebase to ensure that all uses of a function conform to the typespec.
+There is a tool called [dialyzer](https://hexdocs.pm/dialyzex/Mix.Tasks.Dialyzer.html) that can be used to statically check a codebase to ensure that all uses of a function conform to the typespec.
 Recent versions of Elixir (from version 1.10) will check that a function`s signature matches the typespec if a typespec is provided.

 `is_binary/1` is a guard clause.
 This can be used to assist with the definition of a type.
 Functions in Elixir use pattern matching which permits a function to have multiple clauses.
 Guard clauses provide the ability to add some extra details.
 The name binary comes from Erlang since it can be used to parse a binary file.